 And specifically, what I will do is put in place a requirement that for anyone who sells more than five guns a year, they are required to do background checks when they sell those guns.

-I will require that for any gun dealer that breaks the law, the ATF, take their license.
+I will require that for any gun dealer that breaks the law, the ATF take their license.

 And by the way, ATF, alcohol, tobacco, and firearms.

-Well, the ATF has been doing a lot of the A and the T, but not much of the F. And we need to fix that.
+Well, the ATF has been doing a lot of the A and the T, but not much to the F.

-Oh, we'll just do everything by executive fiat power.
+No, we'll just do everything by executive fiat power.

-We'll just, we'll just delegate what I want.
+We'll just delegate what I want.

 Forget legislation.

-But by the way, remember, they're gonna say, well, Donald Trump used the emergency service to get the well, there's actually a real law that we cited to you that specifically grants the president of the United States to actually use funds when there's drug trafficking on our southern border.
+Well, there's actually a real law that we cited to you that specifically grants the president of the United States to actually use funds when there's drug trafficking on our southern border.

-On top of, yeah, there's been a lot of homicides and 90% of heroin crosses that border, now fentanyl crossing that border, and cartels and gang members, and 30,000 sexual assaults in two years, nearly 4,000 plus homicides, and 100,000 violent assaults by illegal immigrant alien criminals.
+On top of, yeah, there's been a lot of homicides and 90% of heroin crosses that border, now fentanyl crossing that border and cartels and gang members and 30,000 sexual assaults in two years, nearly 4,000 plus homicides and 100,000 violent assaults by illegal immigrant alien criminals.

 That's not good for the American people.

-The president also has a little constitutional pledge that he makes uh as he takes on the role as commander in chief to keep us safe.
+The president also has a little constitutional pledge that he makes as he takes on the role as commander in chief to keep us safe.

 It's just unbelievable.